Personal information security

 Remember to hide details on your screen when using a computer or mobile device in public.
 Protect your mobile device with a password or passphrase, and set your device to lock when inactive.

-If you’re using a public computer, remember to sign out of your online accounts and close the browser.
+If you’re using a public computer, remember to sign out of your online accounts and close the browser when you're done.

 Keep software updated